Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Short review of problem

 However, despite the enormous progress, there are still gaps in the problem of studying the stability of the Yee scheme in non-smooth media (as one of the special cases of the general problem of PDEs with certain singularities).
 In particular, the literature focused on the impeccable mathematical rigor of the concepts under discussion largely lacks any practical comments or recommendations.
 Specifically, how exactly do errors in a given modeling scheme affect the physical characteristics of reflected and transmitted waves formed at the interface between two regions with different material parameters?

-The practice-oriented scientific literature known to the authors is replete with problems of the opposite nature.
+Some practice-oriented studies, while yielding valuable results, occasionally contain terminological inaccuracies or lack rigorous error quantification.
 For example, while the research itself often yields very interesting results, it contains factual errors in terminology.
 Furthermore, the accuracy of modeling, the reliability of observations obtained through numerical experiments, and the limits of their applicability are insufficiently discussed.

 For example, there is an excellent paper \cite{Chen2014} that uses the FDTD method to analyze enhanced total internal reflection.
 The conclusion of this paper states the following: {\em ``FDTD simulations of total internal reflection from a gainy material yield a reflection coefficient with a magnitude greater than unity.''} However, this work does not analyze the reflection coefficient (for which an excess over unity, generally speaking, contradicts the law of conservation of energy), but, more precisely the corresponding Fresnel coefficient.
 Moreover, this article does not contain any assessments of the accuracy of the results obtained.
 Another excellent engineering paper \cite{Schneider2024}, which applies the FDTD method to the practical task of studying electromagnetic interference generated by switching operations within a high-voltage DC converter station, has the same drawback.
 Yet another brilliant example is the very interesting research \cite{Loschialpo2004}, in which the FDTD method is applied to study the optical properties of the left-handed material slab.
 This work provides excellent illustrations and draws general conclusions, but does not mention the technical details of the implementation of the calculation method, nor does it provide estimates of its accuracy in calculating the field of reflected and transmitted waves.